COOKING/COLOR: preserving the garden and playing with pigment

 3) Stay OFFSITE and COMMUTE to Worlds End Farm.
 There is a Quality Inn & Suites 10 minutes away in Central Bridge, NY or a handful of airBnB rentals within 30min driving time.

 All students will have access to shared bathrooms and our communal kitchen.
+Note: For this course, many meals will be provided since the course work is cooking related.
 There is wifi and excellent cell phone service for most networks.

 COST

-$1,400 includes instruction, all meals and students will camp or arrange their own lodging offsite
+$1,400 includes instruction, access to the communal kitchen and students will camp or arrange their own lodging offsite

 Payment plans available upon request; please write admin@saipua.com.